Happisburgh footprints: Description

 Approximately fifty footprints were found in an area measuring nearly 40 m2.
 Twelve were largely complete, and two showed details of toes.
 The footprints of approximately five individuals have been identified, including adults and children.
 The footprints measured between 140 and 260 mm, thought to equate to heights between 0.9 and 1.7 m.
-It is believed that the individuals who made them were from the species Homo antecessor, known to have lived in the Atapuerca Mountains of Spain around 800,000 years ago.
+It has been tentatively proposed that the individuals who made them were from the species Homo antecessor, known to have lived in the Atapuerca Mountains of northern Spain around 800,000 years ago.
 No hominin fossils have been found at Happisburgh.
+A later 2020 study which analysed the footprints argued that they were similar to footprints attributed to Homo erectus from Ileret, Kenya.

 Analysis shows that the group of perhaps five individuals was walking in a southerly direction (upstream) along mudflats in the estuary of an early path of the River Thames that flowed into the sea farther north than it did when south-east Britain was joined to the European continent.
 Archaeologists have speculated that the group was searching the mudflats for seafood such as lugworms, shellfish, crabs, and seaweed.
 It is possible that the group might have lived on an island in the estuary that provided safety from predators and were travelling from their island base to the shore at low tide.